Computer Science Education Objectives and Outcomes

 Graduates of the Computer Science Program are expected within a few years of graduation to have:

-CSCEO1: Established themselves as practicing Computer Science professionals or engaged in advanced study in a related or complementary area.
+CSCEO1: Established themselves as practicing Computer Science professionals or engaged in advanced study in a related or complementary area, and

 CSCEO2: Engaged in professional development in order to remain current in the field for enhanced understanding of current issues in Computer Science.